nikaera/Unity-GameCI-Sample/README.md

 # Unity-GameCI-Sample 🎮
 Sample project for building a CI environment for Unity using [GameCI](https://game.ci/) with GitHub Actions.
+You can see the actual execution of GameCI's GitHub Actions from the [Actions tab](https://github.com/nikaera/Unity-GameCI-Sample/actions).

 ## 🧪 Samples